cornerstonejs/cornerstone3D/packages/dicomImageLoader/README.md

 * Support images with Pixel Padding?
 * Mask out burned in overlays?
-* Better cache management for multiframe (may require enhancement in cornerstone)
 * Add support for additional transfer syntaxes
   * JPEG-LS